JuneTien/Drag_Playground/README.md

 ***
 ####

-I use the create-react-app to start the react project, and added drag component to this project.
+I use the create-react-app to start this React project, and added the drag component into this project.
-(Now, it is not support mobile device.)

 ***
 Live demo step: